trinodb/trino/docs/src/main/sphinx/security/opa-access-control.md

 For these policies to be enabled, make sure to set `opa.policy.column-masking-uri` in the opa-plugin configuration.

-For instance, a policy configuring column masking may be implemented as below:
+For example, a policy configuring column masking may be defined by the following rego script:

 ```rego
   package trino